Juliette Gordon Low had a dream.

 Read more about Juliette Gordon Low and Girl Scout history.

-“Truly, ours is circle of friendships, united by our ideals.”
+“Truly, ours is a circle of friendships, united by our ideals.”

 — Juliette Gordon Low